GannettDigital/photoshop-exporter-jsx/Readme.md

     {"x":87,"y":87,"name":"Icon-29@3x.png"}
   ],
-  "confirm":false, //suppress confirmation dialog "outputFolder":"iOS" //create and/or target a folder relative to where the .psd is located }
+  "confirm":false, //suppress confirmation dialog "outputFolder":"iOS", //create and/or target a folder relative to where the .psd is located "traverseLayers":true //traverse the layer folder sets of a document, and output a set of files per layer set }
 ```
+Note: If `traverseLayers` is set to `true`, rather than outputting a single set of files for a given image, the script looks for layer sets (folders) within the document, specifically with a dash in the name, for example `cincinnati-oh`, and runs the output script for each layer that matches.

 ###Todo
 - [x] define config format